vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 # Next release

+* Access the latest SOTA spots from the log entry form to copy the data from the spot to the entry form.
+This makes logging s2s QSOs easier when s2s chasing.
+  (Please note, this doesn't mean the app supports sending spots.
+Receiving them is easier because we don't have to deal with authentication on the API.)

 # Version 0.3.0

 * BUGFIX Do not clear summit field when switching from activator to chaser log